openEOPlatform/documentation/getting-started/python/index.md

 ```

 By calling [`list_collections`](https://open-eo.github.io/openeo-python-client/api.html#openeo.rest.connection.Connection.list_collections), a list of collection dictionaries is returned.
-The collections in the list have a general description, but to get the full collection metadata you need to call the [`describe_collection`](https://open-eo.github.io/openeo-python-client/api.html#openeo.rest.connection.Connection.describe_collection) method.
+The collections in the list have a general description, but to get the full collection metadata
+you need to call [`describe_collection`](https://open-eo.github.io/openeo-python-client/api.html#openeo.rest.connection.Connection.describe_collection).

 ### Processes